THE WEYAUWEGA INTERNATIONAL FILM FESTIVAL

 Best Documentary Short - $250

-Robert Bloch Award for best of Pyschofest - $250 (Horror, Thriller or Sci-Fi)
+Robert Bloch Award for best of Psychofest - $250 (Horror, Thriller or Sci-Fi)

-2) We will have a panel of judges.
-Winners will be announced at the festival on Saturday, November 11th.
-The first prize winner in each category will win $500 for features, $250 for shorts and Bloch Award.
-New for 2023 are $200 awards for Best Animated Film of any length and Best Student Film of any length or genre.
+2) We have a panel of judges.
+Winners will be announced at the festival on Saturday, November 12th.
+The first prize winner in each category will win $500 for features, $250 for shorts and Bloch Award. $200 awards for Best Animated Film of any length and Best Student Film of any length or genre.
 Students must have produced the film while a student.
+There are also original hand crafted trophies awarded for each category.

 4) Submitted films will not receive a screening fee if screened at the Weyauwega International Film Festival.

-5) Weyauwega International Film Festival will provided housing for visiting filmmakers whose films are selected for screening at the festival on a limited basis based on availability.
-Details about housing will be sent to selected filmmakers in early October, 2023 along with their notifications.
+5) Weyauwega International Film Festival will provide local housing for visiting filmmakers whose films are selected for screening at the festival on a limited basis based on availability.
+Details about housing will be sent to selected filmmakers in early October, 2025 along with their notifications.
+Housing is prioritized for those traveling from out of Wisconsin or from out of the United States.

 6) There may be distributors present but no distribution is guaranteed.